PGBFDH18/ludo-web-api-hackermanludo/docs/UserStories.md

 *2019-01-24:* Our goal was to send objects to the database.
 We changed approach and changed the database to One table and one collumn.
 The collumn contains all game info as one string.

+*2019-01-25:* Our goal to use SQL in our project failed.
+Instead we use a local JSON file for saved games.

 #### Multiplayer multiple devices